odinuv/web/walkthrough-slim/database-intro/index.md

 ---
-title: Backend Introduction
+title: Database & SQL
-permalink: /walkthrough-slim/backend-intro/
+permalink: /walkthrough-slim/database-intro/
 ---

 <div class='common-part-info' title='This part is common to all walkthroughs'>&nbsp;</div>